Is stage 4 cancer terminal? While Stage 4 cancer can be terminal, stage 4 cancer isn’t always terminal.

 Many cancer patients benefit from sharing their emotional experiences with a counselor.
 A counselor can help patients learn effective ways of managing feelings of depression and anxiety and can offer healthy coping methods.

-Many different forms of counseling are available with various types of professionals, including therapists, psychiatrists, social workers, medical oncology workers, counselors, etc—meaning your options are certainly not limited when it comes to finding the right professional to serve you best.
+Different forms of counseling are available with various types of professionals, including therapists, psychiatrists, social workers, medical oncology workers, counselors, etc—meaning your options are certainly not limited when finding the right professional to serve you best.

 Cancer Care Team / Pain Clinics

 If you’re looking for support during this time, working with your oncologist and cancer care team can be helpful.
-Many teams include a ‘patient navigator’ assigned to guide you through the different stages of your diagnosis and connect you to helpful resources that can assist you.
+Many teams include a ‘patient navigator’ assigned to guide you through the different stages of your diagnosis and connect you to helpful resources to assist you.

-Pain clinics, or palliative care, are another option.
+Pain clinics or palliative care are other options.
 Your palliative care team supports you by treating and preventing the painful and uncomfortable side effects that can result from certain forms of cancer treatment.

 Support Groups

 Cancer support groups offer a safe space for people battling cancer to unite and share their emotions and experiences living with cancer.
-For many, these support groups serve as a community and social support system and can be a wonderful resource for those coming to terms with their cancer diagnosis.
+For many, these support groups serve as a community and social support system.
+They can be a wonderful resource for those coming to terms with their cancer diagnosis.

 Financial Assistance